-In the US, approximately 543,000 new businesses get started each month.
+In the US, approximately 543,000 new people start a business each month.
 However, even more shut down.
 That’s an incredibly insightful statistic, revealing much about the way our culture has evolved in thinking of entrepreneurship and what it really takes to start a business.

 As of 2011, there were over 28 million small businesses in the US, with more than 22 million of those self-employed with no additional payroll or employees (via Forbes).
-That’s a whole lot of solopreneurs striking out to make their dreams come true.
+That’s a whole lot of solopreneurs striking out to start a business and make their dreams come true.

 Join my online course on Starting a Business While Working Full-Time for my insights, tips, and experiences on how to be one amongst the successful.